uiua-lang/uiua/site/text/design.md

 Trim ← ▽¬\×⊸∊
 ```

-You'll notice that stack basing simplifies the expression in a few ways:
+You'll notice that Uiua's tacit model simplifies the expression in a few ways:

 - There is no Uiua code corresponding to the BQN combinator `∘`.
 Function composition is implicit.
 - Functions are executed right-to-left instead of in a tree ordering.